-This option sets the date on which a key is to be published to the zone.
-After that date, the key is included in the zone but is not used to sign it.

-This option sets the date on which CDS and CDNSKEY records that match this key are to be published to the zone.

-This option sets the date on which the key is to be deleted.
+- -P date/offset This option sets the date on which a key is to be published to the zone.
+After that date, the key is included in the zone but is not used to sign it. - -P sync date/offset This option sets the date on which CDS and CDNSKEY records that match this key are to be published to the zone. - -D date/offset This option sets the date on which the key is to be deleted.
 After that date, the key is no longer included in the zone.
-(However, it may remain in the key repository.)

-This option sets the date on which the CDS and CDNSKEY records that match this key are to be deleted.
+(However, it may remain in the key repository.) - -D sync date/offset This option sets the date on which the CDS and CDNSKEY records that match this key are to be deleted.